• Skip to content

 Becoming an architect

-Our Architecture BA(Hons) is accredited by the Architects Registration Board (ARB) and validated by the Royal Institute of British Architects (RIBA).
+Our Architecture BA(Hons) is accredited by the Architects Registration Board (ARB), which issues a code of standards for registered architects, and is validated by the Royal Institute of British Architects (RIBA).

 To be able to register as an architect you need to complete three stages of your studies: RIBA parts 1, 2 and 3.